 Earlier, freelancers only paid a fixed 10% service fee for all contracts.

-According to Upwork, the new pricing model is designed to incentivize higher-value, longer-term projects.
+According to Upwork, this pricing model incentivizes higher-value, longer-term projects.

 Some freelancers who were earlier working on Elance and oDesk have found the pricing change disconcerting.
-James Duren, a freelance writer who has been getting work from Upwork since 2014, said he would have trouble hitting the $10,000 lifetime total for his clients to qualify for the 5% fee.
+James Duren, who has been getting work from Upwork since 2014 for offering his freelance writing services, said he would have trouble hitting the $10,000 lifetime total for his prospective clients to qualify for the 5% fee.

-Others like Danny Margulies, a copywriter who moved to Upwork from Elance disagree.
+Others like Danny Margulies, a copywriter who moved to the Upwork platform from Elance, disagree.
 Margulies said he quickly got a request from a client who saw his $135-per-hour rate.

-Freelancers, on the other hand, may jack up the cost of a job according to the margins they want to make after paying service fees.
+On the other hand, freelancers may jack up the cost of the Upwork job according to the margins they want to make after paying service fees.

-This may lead to businesses paying higher fees indirectly, while simultaneously getting deprived of good talent that is not keen on lowball job offers.
+It may lead to businesses paying higher fees indirectly while simultaneously getting deprived of good talent that is not keen on lowball Upwork job offers.